-Martha Reed Coles, the former wife of James Stacy Coles H’68, Bowdoin’s ninth president, died at her home in Harpswell on May 2, 2006.
+Martha Reed Coles, the former wife of James Stacy Coles H’68, Bowdoin’s ninth president, died at her home on May 2, 2006, in Harpswell, Maine.